WRITING CONTESTS

 20. $10 site credit

-2024 Inagural 500 Word Competition Twist in the Tale Feb 24th-Mar 1st
+Twist in the Tale: Feb 24th-Mar 1st

-Prompts: Main Genre: Thriller Subgenre: Environmental Event: Blackout
+Main Genre: Thriller

 Overall I enjoyed writing Ashtray, and I'm very pleased with my title.
 To write this, I pulled from personal experiences from my childhood, and at times it was tough to get through.
 Additionally, I refreshed a bunch of prompts and came up with dozens of great ideas that were more expected for the genre, but in the end, I am happy with what I produced in 500 words and I'm glad I went in a different direction than expected for a Thriller.